-Because of a misunderstanding (it wasn’t really clear when I’d arrive exactly) everything was kind of stressful in the end (booking the flight, getting the visa etc.) but thank god I already looked for the important immunization in advance, so I could start my trip in time and without any further troubles.
+Because of a misunderstanding (it wasn’t really clear when I’d arrive exactly) everything was kind of stressful at the end (booking the flight, getting the visa, etc.) but thank god I already looked for the important immunization in advance, so I could start my trip in time and without any further troubles.

 My flight and the whole journey to Ghana was alright, but anyway you are getting through a real emotional rollercoaster: on the one hand you’re looking forward to the new continent, a new culture – on the other hand, you know that you are on your own from now on, so there are a lot of fears in your mind as well: will I get sick?
 Will everything will be like I wish it to be, harmonious and well-planned?
 I felt kind of puzzled.

-When I arrived on the airport of Accra, my contact person was already waiting for me.
-Because of me arriving pretty late and the journey to Ho taking 3h we spent the night in Accra.
-Right after my arrival I could already see the “Ghanaian standard of living” – the taxi drive to our hotel, the area I saw, the room in the hotel.
+When I arrived at the airport in Accra, my contact person was already waiting for me.
+Because of my late arrival and the journey to Ho took 3h we spent the night in Accra.
+Right after my arrival, I could already see the “Ghanaian standard of living” – the taxi drives us to our hotel, the area I saw, the room in the hotel.
 The taxi driver told me that Ghanaians don’t set a high value on driving safety: Nobody is using the seat-belts, the cars are really old and sometimes severely damaged.
 But they are just declared as useless when the horn doesn’t work anymore and the car’s beyond repair.
 But maybe that sounds more alarming than it actually is; I’ve never had an accident during my time in Ghana.

 Everywhere you can find these little stores, selling everything you can imagine: I just fell in love with them; they probably have the most delicious fruits in the world – even for a small amount of money!
 That was an awesome experience that I really miss now, back in Germany.

-My hotel room was furnished pretty well: I even had a small TV and air-condition; also the toilet and the shower corresponded to our imagination of a bath – although there was no basin, so that I therefore had to use the shower.
+My hotel room was furnished pretty well: I even had a small TV and air-conditioner; also the toilet and the shower corresponded to our imagination of a bath – although there was no basin so that I, therefore, had to use the shower.

-Finally arrived in Ho I directly got to know my new flatmates, our cook and our neighbor family.
+Finally, I arrived in Ho I directly got to know my new flatmates, our cook, and our neighbor's family.
 Although I didn’t actually have a host family, our neighbors replaced them really good!!
 I also got along with my flatmates really well: they were from the United States and Columbia, but the communication had never been a problem.
 Thanks to Facebook, we’re still in contact – a really close friendship has been born.
-In Ho I got along really fast and after some days I could already orient myself pretty good.
+In Ho, I got along really fast and after some days I could already orient myself pretty good.

 To eliminate any other doubts or fears, I’d like to make some more notes:

-- I didn’t have any disorders with the food there – nevertheless I wouldn’t recommend to buy fish from anyone selling his goods on the street.
+I didn’t have any disorders with the food there – nevertheless I wouldn’t recommend buying fish from anyone selling his goods on the street.